The PMHP provides free therapeutic counselling at the same time and place where women attend for antenatal care.

 Does it work?

-- 74 % report positive and successful bonding with their baby
+- 93 % report positive bonding with their baby

 Our analysis shows that PMHP counselling has a beneficial impact on clients, in terms of mood, coping, and general functioning.
 We have also shown that our intervention builds the clients’ assertiveness and resilience to face the challenges of motherhood in difficult social and economic conditions.